jjwithanr/obsidian_bible_study/docs/New Testament/John/John10.md

 #### v.11
 >"I am the good shepherd.
 The good shepherd lays down his life for the sheep.

+In claiming to be the good shepherd, there is little question as to what Jesus is referring.
+This claim of Jesus is why the crowd was so divided—could He really be the one Ezekiel 34 talked about?

+Although it is true that being a shepherd would communicate ideas of love and leadership, the main reason John includes this passage is to show us that Jesus was claiming to be the Messianic Son of God.
+Jesus was the one whom God had appointed as the leader and shepherd of Israel in [Ezekiel 34](Ezekiel34).
+He was the descendant of David, the shepherd for all of Israel—a divine figure.
+#goeman

 #### v.13
 >The man runs away because he is a hired man and cares nothing for the sheep.